 Addison disease, or primary adrenal insufficiency, is a condition that comes about as a result of abnormally low cortisol levels.
 The adrenal glands, located just above the kidneys can be damaged by primary adrenal insufficiency, a rare autoimmune disease.

 Some of the main symptoms of this condition include skin changes, loss of muscle, mood swings, and weight loss.
 While these symptoms may start slowly, they are potentially life-threatening.

 Now that you have a clear idea of what cortisol is as well as a comprehensive description of its many function and effects, including negative ones, read on to find out the effects of CBD on this important hormone.

 A Brief Recap on CBD

 Cannabidiol (CBD) is one of the many active cannabinoids found in cannabis plants.
 CBD oil, derived from hemp plants, is normally rich in CBD; and has a very low THC (Tetrahydrocannabinol) content – below 0.3 percent according to the law.
 THC is the compound that is responsible for the psychoactive effects of marijuana.
-Over the last few years, a lot of research has been conducted on the many potential health benefits attributed to CBD.
-This cannabinoid may help with managing pain, symptoms of anxiety, and inflammation, among others.
+Over the last few years, a lot of research has been conducted on CBD’s many potential health benefits.
+This cannabinoid may help manage pain, symptoms of anxiety, and inflammation.